fabiolimace/consonants-only-base-32/README.md

 ### Consonants-only Base 16

-This short appendix specifies a consonants-only alphabet for [base 16](https://en.wikipedia.org/wiki/Base16) encoding.
+This appendix specifies a consonants-only alphabet for [base 16](https://en.wikipedia.org/wiki/Base16) encoding.

 This alphabet is a list of 16 letters, without distinction between upper and lower case.